-24. Number of Patents Awarded Annually
+25. Number of Patents Awarded Annually (in a Calendar Year)

 RATIONALE: An important aspect of university research is protecting any new Intellectual Property (IP) that results from the research.
-The overall number of patents awarded annually is a general, but valuable, measure of the amount of IP that a university produces and chooses to protect.
+The overall number of patents awarded in a Calendar year is a general, but valuable, measure of the amount of IP that a university produces and chooses to protect.
 It is worth noting that when the Florida Legislature created the Preeminence metrics, they only included utility patents in their patent metric definition.
 The SUS has annually increased the number of patents awarded annually by 35 for the past five years; however, Board staff have used a more conservative growth factor (of 10) based on the 2012 to 2017 projections made in the 2014-15 Work Plans.
 The System goal is to produce 410 patents during the 2024 calendar year.